 The following remedies will help alleviate the symptoms of motion sickness until your body has a chance to adjust to its new surroundings and level itself off.

 If you are inclined to motion sickness but want to ensure an enjoyable cruise, here are a few ways to avoid getting seasick on your cruise

-If you’re prone to motion sickness, you have to take the seasickness medicine before you feel sick, or else it won’t work.
+If you’re prone to motion sickness, you need to take sea-sickness medicine before you feel sick,

 Be sure to pack enough for the length of your trip but if you need more, the gift shop and the Medical stations will be able to help you out.